Do Dogs Need Dental Care?

 Dr. Brook Niemiec, a board-certified veterinary dental specialist in San Diego, suggests beginning a dental routine with your dog as soon as possible and using the following methods for brushing:

 - Start with a soft toothbrush and flavored toothpaste made for pets.
 Human toothpaste contains detergents that may cause stomach upset.
 “I don’t recommend the fingertip brushes for two reasons,” says Niemiec.
 “The bristles are not very effective at cleaning, and this puts the pet owner’s finger at risk for a bite from even the most placid animal.”

 - Go slowly and be very positive, using food treats if necessary.
 Place the brush at a 45-degree angle to the gum line.
 Brush in a circular motion, with a firm stroke away from the tooth.
 Try to reach all tooth surfaces, but concentrate on the outside surface.

 - For puppies, introduce the brush at around six months — and be consistent.
-Animals like routines, so making brushing a habit it will be easier on both of you.
+Animals like routines, so by making brushing a habit, it will be easier on both of you.

 Professional Cleaning Of Your Dogs Teeth